Cyber Essentials Plus

 - Block unauthenticated inbound connections by default;

-- Ensure inbound firewall rules are approved and documented by an authorised individual; the organisational need for each rule must be included in the documentation; and
+- Ensure inbound firewall rules are approved and documented, along with the business need for each rule, by an authorised individual;

-- Remove or disable permissive firewall rules as soon as they are not needed.
-Use a host-based firewall on devices that are used on untrusted networks, such as public Wi-Fi hotspots.
+- Remove or disable permissive firewall rules as soon as they are no longer needed; and

-- Authenticate users before granting access to applications or devices, using unique credentials;
+- Authenticate users, using unique credentials, before granting them access to applications or devices;

 - Remove or disable user accounts when no longer required;